 Many of the early silent movies that Marion Davies appeared in – such as Little Old New York (1923) were either written by her and/or produced by either the “Marion Davies Corporation”, or William Randolph Hearst in the credits.

-In early 1919 William Randolph Hearst's mother Phoebe died and he inherited the massive Hearst Ranch near San Simeon, California.
+In early 1919 William Randolph Hearst’s mother Phoebe died and he inherited the massive Hearst Ranch (today known as Hearst Castle) in San Simeon, California.

 He moved out to California to live on the ranch, and Marion Davies moved in with him; Hearst was then 56 years old and Marion only 22 – a 34 year age difference.